-Our units have been approved for listing on Nasdaq under the symbol "MOTNU" on or promptly after the date of this prospectus.
+We have applied to have our units listed on Nasdaq under the symbol "MOTNU" on or promptly after the date of this prospectus.
 Following the date the shares of our Class A common stock and public warrants are eligible to trade separately, we anticipate that our Class A common stock and public warrants will be separately listed on Nasdaq under the symbols "MOTN" and "MOTNW", respectively.
+We cannot guarantee that our securities will be approved for listing on Nasdaq.